New: Request for Proposals (RFP) in Dec 2022

 - sought to enhance communication of results through appropriate technology innovations.

-Some features include using an online platform to manage the grant submission and review process, a videoconferencing option for an interim grantee meeting, incorporating short video presentations into the design of grant deliverables, a mixed in-person/remote design for the RIDGE Outcomes Conference in Washington, DC, and web-based dissemination of results.
-The Tufts/UConn RIDGE Program will build on our team’s detailed knowledge of U.S. nutrition assistance policy and a long-term career commitment to the field of nutrition assistance research.
-The project team includes RIDGE Directors and a National Advisory Board.
+Some features included using an online platform to manage the grant submission and review process, a videoconferencing option for an interim grantee meeting, incorporating short video presentations into the design of grant deliverables, a mixed in-person/remote design for the RIDGE Outcomes Conference in Washington, DC, and web-based dissemination of results.
+A recording of the 2020 final RIDGE Research Conference is available on Vimeo.
+Check out the announcements page to learn more about the conference and past grantees.The Tufts/UConn RIDGE Program built on our team’s detailed knowledge of U.S. nutrition assistance policy and a long-term career commitment to the field of nutrition assistance research.
+The project team included RIDGE Directors and a National Advisory Board.

-Acknowledgement: RIDGE is made possible by support from USDA's Food and Nutrition Service (FNS) and Economic Research Service (ERS).
+Acknowledgement: RIDGE was made possible by support from USDA's Food and Nutrition Service (FNS) and Economic Research Service (ERS).
 The views expressed in our research are those of the investigators and cannot be attributed to the U.S. Department of Agriculture, FNS, or ERS.